 - Avoid dairy products and meat, specifically during high-stress times.
 They will lead to inflammation and serve on the heaviness of Kapha.

 Finally at the end, despite various health issues which we have as a Vata, Pitta, or Kapha imbalance, it also greatly affects the course we chart to focus on overall stress.
-There are several Ayurvedic remedies for stress and anxiety.
+There are several Ayurvedic remedies for anxiety and stress.
 Discover Total Ayurveda Care secrets to stress management and Ayurveda with our online experts.
 Get an online video consultation by www.totalayurvedacare.com.

 Disclaimer: The information in this article is presented for the sole purpose of education on Ayurveda and neither the details in this blog nor the products are intended to diagnose, cure, prevent. treat, or mitigate any condition.
 If you have a medical condition, please consult a doctor or health professional.
 Total Ayurveda Care strongly recommends that you speak with your doctor before making any changes to your diet through which your health will be benefited.